iDPL/meetingNotes/UCSD-CNIC-Beihang-16-Sep.md

 * Hailong and Luo Ze will investigate the networking at Beihang/CERNET to understand where the translation is occuring
 * Condor team will downgrade komatsu from devel version 8.3.1 to production version 8.2.2 (which is running on the rest of iDPL
+*
+Followup: From Hailong.
+"I justconfirmed with the staff from university network center.
+They do map our IP address into several external IP addresses dynamically when we are going outside.
+They will give us the range of the external IP addresses as soon as possible, so that you can add them to your firewall access control."

 Next phone call: Sept 23 @ 7:00pm (San Diego), Sept 24 @ 10am (Beijing)